When an identity source synchronization does not work properly, investigate the following areas to identify and resolve the problem.

 - The port specified for the LDAP directory server is valid.

-LDAP servers that are not patched against the Logjam attack may be unable to synchronize with the identity routers over an SSL connection.
+LDAP servers that are not patched against the Logjam attack may be unable to synchronize with the identity routers over an SSL/TLS connection.
 When the identity router unsuccessfully attempts to synchronize with an unpatched LDAP server, the following message appears in the identity router logs:

 javax.net.ssl.SSLException: Ephemeral DH public key size is less than the required minimum